Nuggets vs. Suns Injury Report Today - May 9

 Nuggets Season Insights

-- The Nuggets' offense has been less productive over their last 10 games, scoring 114 points a contest compared to the 115.8 they've averaged this year.
+- On offense, the Nuggets have struggled over their last 10 games, scoring 114 points per contest over that stretch as opposed to the 115.8 they've racked up over the course of this season.

 Suns Season Insights